Tillerpiggo/EasyPrint/reports/report6.md

 - Help establish the "groupings" so to allow for variable-tracking, loop tracking, and conditionals
 - Make sure the documentation is up-to-date and useful
 - Perhaps check on the testing infrastructure again

+## Tyler Gee

+### Goals
+- Architect system for tracking, deleting, caching, and queuing print statements
+- Create refined prompts for different use cases
+- Integrate API controller with stream to provide ChatGPT-like token-by-token interface

+### Progress
+- Integrated API controller with stream to provide ChatGPT-like token-by-token generation
+- Modified UI/interfaces throughout code to propogate each token up to the UI
+- Fixed related indentation and editing bugs

+### Plans
+- Sync with Akash/Tyler R. on print statement deletion
+- Create refined prompts for different use cases
+- Merge token-by-token generation into main, and make it act as a single "edit" rather than a million edits.